 The school will ensure a welcoming environment is developed, and encourage students and staff to be positive and proactive during the reintegration period.

-Following reintegration, the school will support the LA in seeking feedback from the student regarding the effectiveness of the process.
+Following reintegration, the school will support the LA in seeking feedback from the student and parents/carers regarding the effectiveness of the process.

 INFORMATION SHARING